 “The voice you listen to will determine your destiny.
 When you choose to listen to the Truth, you will live a life based on truth.”

 Get your copy on Amazon.
-I received a free copy of this book from Netgalley in exchange for my honest review.
+I received a free copy of this book from Netgalley; a positive review was not required.

 Follow her at www.facebook.com/sharonjaynes, www.twitter.com/sharonjaynes, www.facebook.com/ThePrayingWivesClub, and www.instagram.com/sharonejaynes.